European shares hit 6-1/2 yr high as ECB ramps up stimulus

 LONDON, Sept 4 European shares rose on Thursday,

-buy assets in a bid to shore up inflation in the euro zone.
+plans to buy assets in a bid to shore up inflation in the euro

 securitised loans and covered bonds next month to help unblock